 Hugo Award-winner Sarah Gailey is an internationally published writer of fiction and nonfiction.
 Their nonfiction has been published by Mashable and theBoston Globe, and they are a regular contributor for Tor.com and the B&N Sci-Fi & Fantasy Blog.
 Their most recent fiction credits include Fireside Fiction, Tor.com, and Uncanny Magazine.
 Their debut novella, River of Teeth, was published in 2017 via Tor.com and was a 2018 Hugo and Nebula Award finalist.
 Their upcoming Magic for Liars will be published by Tor Books in June 2019.
-You can find links to their work at www.sarahgailey.com; find them on social media @gaileyfrey.
+You can find links to their work at www.sarahgailey.com, and on Twitter and Instagram at @gaileyfrey.

 Stephanie Garber is the #1 New York Times and internationally bestselling author of Caraval and Legendary.
 The third and final book in the series, Finale, will be published by Flatiron Books in May 2019.
 Garber grew up in Northern California, where she was often compared to Anne Shirley, Jo March, and other fictional characters with wild imaginations and stubborn streaks.
 You can find her on Twitter at @SGarberGirl and on Instagram at @Stephanie_Garber.